-HEAD-QUARTERS, PREAKNESS, 22 July, 1780.
+Head-Quarters, Preakness, 22 July, 1780.

 The committee has done me the honor to communicate a copy of their letter of the 18th to Congress, containing a state of the measures they had taken, and of our present prospects.
 The knowledge I have of facts perfectly coincides with their representation; and the consequences they draw are so just and important, that they ought to engage, and I am persuaded will engage, the closest attention of Congress.
-I think it my duty to add, that, pressed on all sides by a choice of difficulties, in a moment which required decision, I have adopted that line of conduct, which suited the dignity and faith of Congress, to our aid, animated with a zeal founded in sentiment for us, as well as in duty to their prince, and that they will do every thing in their power to promote harmony and cultivate friendship.
-He is equally persuaded, that on our part we shall vie with them in their good dispositions, to which we are excited by gratitude as well as by a common interest; and that the only contention between the two armies will be to excel each other in good offices, and in the display of military virtue.
-This will be the pledge of the most solid advantages to the common cause, and of a glorious issue to the campaign."-July 20th.

-the reputation of these States, and the honor of our arms.
-I have sent on definite proposals of coöperation to the French general and admiral. period of the Season, nor a regard to decency, would permit delay.
+I think it my duty to add, that, pressed on all sides by a choice of difficulties, in a moment which required decision, I have adopted that line of conduct, which suited the dignity and faith of Congress, the reputation of these States, and the honor of our arms.
+I have sent on definite proposals of coöperation to the French general and admiral.
+Neither period of the Season, nor a regard to decency, would permit delay.
 The die is cast, and it remains with the States either to fulfil their engagements, preserve their credit, and support their independence, or to involve us in disgrace and defeat.
 Notwithstanding the failures pointed out by the Committee, I shall proceed, on the supposition that they will ultimately consult their own interest and honor, and not suffer us to fail for want of means, which it is evidently in their power to afford.
-What has been done, and is doing, by some of the States, confirms the opinion I have entertained of sufficient resources in the country; -of the disposition of the People to submit to any arrangement for bringing them forth, I see no reasonable ground to doubt.
+What has been done, and is doing, by some of the States, confirms the opinion I have entertained of sufficient resources in the country;-of the disposition of the People to submit to any arrangement for bringing them forth, I see no reasonable ground to doubt.
 If we fail for want of proper exertions in any of the Governments, I trust the responsibility will fall where it ought, and that I shall stand justified to Congress, to my country, and to the world.

-From misconception or some other cause, there seems to have been not sufficient attention to the articles of Transportation and forage, which must be the pivot of our operations.-Few of the States as far as I am informed have yet put this important particular on a footing equal to the exigency-Several have agreed to furnish the horses and waggons demanded for the field-Service of the Army: but have not provided means to transport the Provisions

--Artillery Stores-Arms-cloathing-&c., for the use of the Expedition without which it must evidently be obstructed in its very first Stage.
+From misconception or some other cause, there seems to have been not sufficient attention to the articles of Transportation and forage, which must be the pivot of our operations.-Few of the States as far as I am informed have yet put this important particular on a footing equal to the exigency-Several have agreed to furnish the horses and waggons demanded for the field-Service of the Army: but have not provided means to transport the Provisions-Artillery Stores-Arms-cloathing-&c., for the use of the Expedition without which it must evidently be obstructed in its very first Stage.

-Congress are sensible, that I have made it a rule to speak with the most scrupulous delicacy of the measures of the States, generally or particularly, and will do me the justice to believe, that the plainness of my present remarks is dictated by a sense of duty, by the importance of the conjuncture, and by the necessity of giving them a just view of our situation. leave to observe, that, from present appearances, it seems to me indispensable, that Congress should enlarge the Powers of their Committee.
+Congress are sensible, that I have made it a rule to speak with the most scrupulous delicacy of the measures of the States, generally or particularly, and will do me the justice to believe, that the plainness of my present remarks is dictated by a sense of duty, by the importance of the conjuncture, and by the necessity of giving them a just view of our situation.
+I beg leave to observe, that, from present appearances, it seems to me indispensable, that Congress should enlarge the Powers of their Committee.
 We have every reason to believe it will become unavoidable to exert powers, which, if they have no sanction, may be very disagreeable to the people, and productive of discontents and oppositions, which will be infinitely injurious.
-With perfect respect and esteem, I am &c.
-1
+With perfect respect and esteem, I am &c. $\underline{1}$